manifold-systems/manifold/README.md

 ```

 ### [Checked Exception Suppression](http://manifold.systems/docs.html#checked-exception-suppression)
-Simply add the `exceptions` plugin argument: `-Xplugin:Manifold strings`*`exceptions`*.
-Now checked exceptions
+You now have an option to make checked exceptions behave like unchecked exceptions!
+No more unintended exception
-behave like unchecked exceptions!
-No more compiler errors, no more boilerplate `try`/`catch` nonsense.
+swallowing, no more boilerplate `try`/`catch`/`wrap`/`rethrow` nonsense.
 ```java
 List<String> strings = ...;
 List<URL> urls = list